Things to see in Ravenna - Interior of Sant'Apollinare in Case in Ravenna, Italy

 Basilica di San Vitale

-The Basilica of San Vitale is where you should start your journey of things to see in Ravenna.
+The Basilica of San Vitale is where you should start.
 Built in the 6th century, this octagonal church holds some of the finest Byzantine mosaics and stunning architectural details.

 Things to see in Ravenna - the Basilica di San Vitale mosaics